 He has authored four books including a 2010 semiconductor device textbook and 900 research papers, and has been granted over 100 US patents.
 He is honored with memberships in three national academies -- the US National Academy of Engineering, the Chinese Academy of Sciences, and Academia Sinica.
-His many professional honors include the Andrew Grove Award for device reliability research, the Donald Pederson Award for the BSIM transistor model, Honorary Doctoral Degree of National Chiao Tung University, the Aristotle Award for influential mentoring of many outstanding students and the IEEE EDS Education Award for "distinguished contributions to education and inspiration of students, practicing engineers and future educators".
-He has also received UC Berkeley's highest honor for teaching -- the Berkeley Distinguished Teaching Award.
+His many other professional honors include Andrew Grove Award for device reliability research, Donald Pederson Award for the BSIM transistor model, Honorary Doctoral Degree of National Chiao Tung University, Aristotle Award for influential mentoring of many outstanding students and the IEEE EDS Education Award for "distinguished contributions to education and inspiration of students, practicing engineers and future educators".
+He also received UC Berkeley's highest honor for teaching -- the Berkeley Distinguished Teaching Award.

 Dr. Hu received his B.S. degree from National Taiwan University, which honored him with the 2011 Distinguished Alumni Award, and his M.S. and Ph.D. degrees from UC Berkeley, all in electrical engineering.
 He is currently researching green transistor for a new century of growth in electronics.
 He shares an interest in painting with his sons Raymond and Jason.